sacramentals of the Church distributed to the faithful on Palm Sunday (the Sunday before Easter)

 eight days with joy, after the manner of the feast of the tabernacles,

-remembering that not long before they had kept the feast of the tabernacles
+remembering that not long before they had kept the feast of the

-they now carried boughs and green branches and palms,
+beasts.
+Therefore they now carried boughs and green branches and palms,

 for him that had given them good success in cleansing his place.
 And

 the Jews should keep those days every year.